-The California Energy Commission (CEC) will administer 80% of the funding with the ability to invest in all of the approved EPIC activities.
-SCE, PG&E and SDG&E will administer 20% of the funding in an amount proportional to their respective collections and are limited to investing only in technology demonstration and deployment activities.
+The California Energy Commission (CEC) administers 80% of the funding with the ability to invest in all the approved EPIC activities.
+SCE, PG&E, and SDG&E administer the remaining 20% of the funding in an amount proportional to their respective collections.
+They are limited to only technology demonstrations.

-In this decision, the CPUC authorizes execution of EPIC investment plans and establishes programmatic requirements.
+In these decisions, the CPUC authorizes the execution of EPIC investment plans and establishes programmatic requirements.

 For additional information about SCE’s Electric Program Investment Charge activities, contact: